-Article 55.
-Contents of the Judgment
+Article 65.
+Contents of the judgment

 - 1. The judgment shall contain:

-- a. the names of the President, the judges who rendered it, the Secretary and Deputy Secretary.
+- a. the names of the person who presides in the Court, the Judges who rendered the decision, the Secretary, and the Deputy Secretary;

-- b. the identity of the parties and their representatives;
+- b. the identity of those who participate in the proceedings and their representatives;

 - c. a description of the proceedings;

 - d. the facts of the case;

-- e. the conclusions of the parties;
+- e. the submissions of the Commission, the victims or their representatives, the respondent State, and, if applicable, the petitioning State;

 - f. the legal arguments;

-- g. the ruling on the case; - h. the decision, if any, on reparations and costs; - i. the result of the voting; - j. a statement indicating which text is authentic.
+- g. the ruling on the case;

+- h. the decision on reparations and costs, if applicable;

+- i. the result of the voting;

+- j. a statement indicating which text of the judgment is authentic.

-2. Any judge who has taken part in the consideration of a case is entitled to append a separate opinion, concurring or dissenting, to the judgment.
-These opinions shall be submitted within a time limit to be fixed by the President, so that the other judges may take cognizance thereof prior to notification of the judgment.
-The said opinions shall only refer to the issues covered in the judgment.
+2. Any Judge who has taken part in the consideration of a case is entitled to append a separate reasoned opinion to the judgment, concurring or dissenting.
+These opinions shall be submitted within a time limit to be fixed by the Presidency so that the other Judges may take cognizance thereof before notice of the judgment is served.
+Said opinions shall only refer to the issues covered in the judgment.

-Article 56.
-Judgment on Reparations
+Article 66.
+Judgment on reparations and costs

-1. When no specific ruling on reparations has been made in the judgment on the merits, the Court shall set the time and determine the procedure for the deferred decision thereon.
+1. When no specific ruling on reparations and costs has been made in the judgment on the merits, the Court shall set the date and determine the procedure for the deferred decision thereon.

-2. If the Court is informed that the parties to the case have reached an agreement in regard to the execution of the judgment on the merits, it shall verify the fairness of the agreement and rule accordingly.
+2. If the Court is informed that the victims or their representatives, the respondent State, and, if applicable, the petitioning State have reached an agreement with respect to the execution of the judgment on the merits, it shall verify that the agreement accords with the Convention and rule accordingly.

-Article 57.
-Delivery and Communication of the Judgment
+Article 67.
+Delivery and communication of the judgment

-1. When a case is ready for judgment, the Court shall deliberate in private and adopt the judgment, which shall be notified to the parties by the Secretariat.
+1. When a case is ready for judgment, the Court shall deliberate in private and approve the judgment, which shall be notified by the Secretariat to the Commission; the victims or alleged victims, or their representatives; the respondent State; and, if applicable, the petitioning State.